learningequality/kolibri/docs/dev/uap/implementation.rst

 a ``HierarchyRelationsFilter`` helper class.
-The class is instantiated by passing in a queryset, and then exposes a ``filter_by_hierarchy`` method that allows various parts of the role-membership-collection hierarchy to be constrained, and anchored back into the queryset’s main table.
+The class is instantiated by passing in a queryset, and then exposes a ``filter_by_hierarchy`` method that allows various parts of the role-membership-collection hierarchy to be constrained, and anchored back into the queryset's main table.
 It then returns a filtered queryset (with appropriate conditions applied) upon which further filters or other queryset operations can be applied.